Nissan NX: NX Coupé/NX-R (Australia)

 Nissan NX-R (B13) in Australia.

 The Nissan NX was sold in the Australian market as the Nissan NX Coupé.
-A range topping model known as the NX-R included an added front lip with fog/driving lights, side skirts, lip rear spoiler, 14" Alloy Wheels (N14 SSS Pulsar), cruise control, leather steering wheel and gear knob, electric windows and ABS (Anti-lock Braking System).
-Both models were only ever offered with the powerful 105 kW/178Nm 2.0L naturally aspirated inline 4 cylinder engine (SR20DE).
-The NX also came with a choice between a smooth 4-speed automatic gearbox or a sporty 5-speed manual.
-Unfortunately, no LSD (Limited Slip Differential) was offered in Australia for the NX range.
+A range topping model known as the NX-R included an added front lip with fog/driving lights, side skirts, lip rear spoiler, 14-inch alloy wheels (N14 SSS Pulsar), cruise control, leather-wrapped steering wheel and shift knob, electric windows and ABS (Anti-lock Braking System).
+Both models were only ever offered with the powerful 105 kW/178Nm 2.0L naturally aspirated inline 4-cylinder engine (SR20DE).
+The NX also came with a choice between a 4-speed automatic gearbox or a 5-speed manual.
+No LSD (Limited-Slip Differential) was offered in Australia for the NX range.
 It has a claimed 0–100 km/h (62 mph) acceleration time of 8.2 seconds and with a combined fuel consumption figure of just 8.4L/100 km would be considered above average.